Leidos Dental PPO Plans (Low & High)

 - Additional X-ray films;

-- Fissure sealants (limited to participants ages 13 and under; once per participant every three calendar years);
+- Sealants and preventive resin restorations (limited to participants under the age of 16; once per participant every three calendar years); and

 - Simple extractions;